‘OCEAN’S 11’ MEETS ‘THE LONG GOOD FRIDAY’

 Unlock more Mickey and Writing-related content . . .

-I’ll be releasing more book-related content to my subscribers, as well as sharing more writing tips and creative inspiration so join the mailing list and you’ll also get to download a free short story.
+I’ll be releasing more book-related content to my subscribers, as well as sharing more writing tips and creative inspiration so join the mailing list and you’ll also get to download two free short stories.
 If you want to find out more about Mickey’s safe-cracking gift, take a look at a real-life safe cracker, Jeff Sitar in this YouTube video.
-In the meantime, stay tuned for more writing updates and don’t forget to check out The Joined Up Writing Podcast, where I interview loads of successful authors and key members from the Publishing industry.
+In the meantime, stay tuned for more writing updates and don’t forget to check out The Joined Up Writing Podcast, where I interview loads of successful authors and key members from the publishing industry.